javiersanzgarcia/SpringBootHibernate/README.md

 - http://localhost:8080/customer/addCostumerBody

-Review application.properties for conection to Database with Maria DB (IMPORTANT: Configure Database use like "InnoDB")
+Review application.properties for conection to Database with Maria DB (IMPORTANT: Configure Database engine with "InnoDB")